dshank-forge/FSND/projects/02_trivia_api/starter/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

-Bookmark - Database Setup: see the backend readme.
+Bookmark - Setting up CORS in backend.